Types of poetry to try in 2025

 Concrete poetry challenges the boundaries of traditional poetic conventions, encouraging readers to engage with the visual aesthetics of words.
 It's a delightful fusion of art and language that invites us to see poetry in a new light.

-How these kinds of poetry can overlap
+How these types of poetry can overlap

 These different types of poetry often overlap and intersect in various ways.
 For instance, narrative poetry can incorporate elements of lyricism, allowing the poet to infuse emotional depth and personal reflections into a captivating story.
 Similarly, lyric poetry can occasionally adopt narrative elements, weaving a poetic tale that elicits an intimate emotional response from the reader.